verilylifesciences/medtimeline/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Acknowledgements
-This code was developed in partnership wiht Boston Children Hospital's [Innovation and Digital Health Accelerator](https://accelerator.childrenshospital.org/).
+This code was developed in partnership with Boston Children Hospital's [Innovation and Digital Health Accelerator](https://accelerator.childrenshospital.org/).